• Transcription of Memorandum from Lorraine Waxman Pearce to Jacqueline Kennedy, Lorraine Waxman Pearce Collection

 documents

-This document showcases handwritten notes from White House Curator Lorraine Waxman Pearce on the family tree of Charles Honoré Lannuier presumably using Savannah and New York records.
-Charles Honoré Lannuier (1779–1819) was a French cabinetmaker who has a number of pieces in the White House Collection.
-A guéridon (small, circular French table) he designed is often on display in the Red Room.
-This document is part of the Lorraine Waxman Pearce Collection.
+This is a transcription of a memorandum from White House Curator Lorraine Waxman Pearce to First Lady Jacqueline Kennedy dated March 5, 1962.
+In the memorandum, Pearce discusses the first draft of the White House guidebook.
+Pearce reiterates her desire for Mrs. Kennedy's contributions to be made known in the introduction.
+Questions about the donor list and other changes are also included.
+This memo is part of the Lorraine Waxman Pearce Collection.
 Lorraine Waxman Pearce served as the first White House Curator from 1961 to 1962.
 As curator, she oversaw refurbishment projects, implemented collections policies, and collaborated with First Lady Jacqueline Kennedy to write the first White House guidebook—a joint publication of the National Geographic Society and the White House Historical Association.
 Since its original publication in 1962, “The White House: An Historic Guide” has been revised, updated, and printed for over 60 years.
+Transcription provided by White House Historical Association.

 Lorraine Waxman Pearce